Loan Policy (Abbreviated Version)

 Destructive Research Use

 Any destructive use of collection specimens (including dissection, extraction, digestion, combustion, or other procedure that alters the physical state of the specimens) must be authorized in advance by the collection Curator.
-A proposal is to be submitted to the Curator describing the purpose of the analyses, the number of specimens required, the availability of alternate techniques to obtain comparable information, and the researcher's qualifications and ability to perform the analyses.
+A proposal is to be submitted to the Curator describing the purpose of the analysis, the number of specimens required, the availability of alternate techniques to obtain comparable information, and the researcher's qualifications and ability to perform the analysis.
 Such proposals will be honored only when the research requirements are deemed compelling and a sufficient number of intact specimens remain in the collection such that future research will not be compromised.